markusmitbrille/civ6-tall-wide-balance-mod/README.md

 - [x] Balance food/production yields based on districts, add missing district trade route yields
 - [x] Balance policies for trade route yields
 - [x] Balance policies for district adjacency/building yield bonuses (and add cards for specialists)
-- [ ] Balance leader/civ traits that touch on district/building yields
 - [x] Balance growth (housing, food)
-- [ ] Look into whether any world congress stuff needs to be changed
 - [x] Localization: Rename Neighborhood to Municipality, change Civilopedia entry to reflect new concept
 - [x] Do localization for Urban Sprawl
 - [x] Do localization for all changes
+- [x] Fix localization
-- [ ] Fix localization
+- [ ] Look into whether any world congress stuff needs to be changed

 To-test:
 - Changes to policies